 There are over 27 million Canadian e-Commerce users

-Over 27 million Canadians are e-Commerce users, translating to 72.5% of the population.
+Over 27 million Canadians are e-commerce users, translating to 72.5% of the population.
 The number is expected to increase to 77.6% by 2025.
-As of 2020, 37% of Canada’s online shoppers were Baby Boomers, ages 53 to 72.
-The second and third most common shopper demographics were Gen X-ers (ages 38-52) and Millennials (ages 24-37), respectively.
+As of 2020, 37% of Canada’s online shoppers were Baby Boomers, aged 53 to 72.
+The second and third most common shopper demographics were Gen X-ers (aged 38-52) and Millennials (aged 24-37), respectively.

 Fashion is the most popular e-Commerce product

-The largest e-Commerce market in Canada is Amazon.ca
+The largest e-commerce market in Canada is Amazon.ca

 The following two most profitable stores, Walmart Canada and Costco Canada, earned $2.3 billion and $1.6 billion, respectively, in revenue.

-The US International Trade Commission reports over 50% of Canadian have made m-commerce purchases, as of January 2021.
+The US International Trade Commission reports over 50% of Canadians have made m-commerce purchases, as of January 2021.
 Millennials are the most popular consumer demographic for m-commerce.
 M-commerce is expected to rise in the next few years, due to the development of new convenient mobile shopping and payment applications.

 Twenty percent of Canadian online shoppers use PayPal